paveljurca/fix/README.md

 Wrap calls in a loop to surpass the [command-line string length limitation](https://support.microsoft.com/en-us/help/830473/command-prompt-cmd--exe-command-line-string-limitation) (8191 characters):

     for /d %f in ("IMPORT_FOLDERS\*") do @import_fix.exe --live "%~ff" >>fixed.txt

+## ABOUT

+Windows Server 2012 dropped support for Windows Media Server and streaming over `MMS://` respectively.
+They had switched to [Live Smooth Streaming](https://technet.microsoft.com/en-us/library/ee791818(v=ws.10).aspx).
+The Mediasite **Broadcast — Windows Media (wmv, wma)** content server can't be set up any more.

+*Sonic Foundry suggest a downgrade to Windows Server 2008, but unless you are going to import Live Content presentations originating from previous Mediasite Server versions you are all good.*

+But we were not.

 ## NOTES